Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-tee/README.md

 - **Encrypted Payload**: Cannot be empty, contains the AES-GCM encrypted data
 - **Encrypted DEK**: RSA-OAEP encrypted Data Encryption Key, decrypted using AWS KMS

+**Important**: The `AwsConfig.public_key` field must contain the **base64-encoded DER format** of the RSA public key.
+The TEE expects this field to be a valid base64 string that, when decoded, produces valid DER-encoded public key bytes.
+If you encounter "Failed to parse public key as UTF-8" errors, ensure that:
+1. The public key is in DER format (not PEM)
+2. The DER bytes are properly base64-encoded
+3. The base64 string contains no invalid characters or encoding issues

 **Complete envelope encryption example (Node.js/TypeScript):**

 ```javascript